Interview with Anna Idza by Iva Kanceska 20/12/2010

 contrasts.
 My fascination for realistic tattoos came after.

 Q: You're very talented and creative person.
-What or who is
+What is

 A: My biggest influence is a great Brazilian painter called Celso